Understanding Processed Food and Health Risks

 Conclusion

 We all need to take responsibility for our health, and it is now widely recognised that smoking is harmful.
 However, between the 1930s and the 1950s, many doctors actually promoted smoking as being suitable for health.
-Let's compare the population from before the rise of processed foods to today.
-We can observe a significant increase in weight gain, which can lead to various health issues.
+Let's compare the population before the rise of processed foods with today's population.
+We can observe significant weight gain, which can lead to various health issues.
 Processed and convenience foods play an important role in this trend.

 Reducing our consumption of processed foods and sugars and increasing our intake of foods free from added preservatives, sugars, and salts can only benefit our health.
 As a comparison, read about organically produced food and see which is better for your well-being.
 My body, my choice!